avaneev/prvhash/README.md

 function, but, for example, any 32-bit element extracted from 512- or 2048-bit resulting hash is as collision resistant as just a 32-bit hash.
 The use of the function beyond 512-bit hashes is easily possible, but has to be statistically tested.
-Extension of the hash function to 128-bit math proves to work well: this increases its properties exponentially.
+Extension of the hash function to 128-bit math also works well: this increases its properties exponentially.

 PRVHASH is solely based on the butterfly effect, strongly inspired by LCG pseudo-random number generators.
 The generated hashes have good avalanche